rogerthatbro/Bulwark-MN-Install/README.md

 ```

 When the script asks, input your VPS IP Address and Private Key (You can copy your private key and paste into the VPS if connected with Putty by right clicking)

+The installer will present you a few options.

+**PLEASE NOTE**: Do not choose the advanced installation option unless you have experience with Linux and know what you are doing - if you do and something goes wrong, the Bulwark team CANNOT help you, and you will have to restart the installation.

 Follow the instructions on screen.